 DNS A records are a pre-WWW artifact necessary to resolve the apex domain

 To enable CNAME flattening with your DNS records, first screenshot or otherwise backup your DNS settings.
 Don’t do this experiment during busy times, better to use on a little-used or test website first to ensure it works correctly with your complete setup.

 - Determine the web address your web hosting provider puts your website at.
-E.g. for Gitlab Pages it would be
+E.g. for GitHub Pages it would be

 - Remove DNS

 For GitHub username

 joe with GitHub Pages site at

 example.invalid: make a

 CNAME DNS record with

 example.invalid as an alias to